 Full Form of ASBA – Applications Supported by Blocked Amount

 The full form of ASBA is Applications Supported by Blocked Amount.
-The securities and exchange board of India (SEBI) the regulator for the Indian stock market has defined the process called ASBA for companies applying for IPOs (Initial Public Offering), Rights issue, FPS, etc. ASBA as a process is implemented in banking applications which block the investor’s amount from getting debited till the shares are allotted to them.
+The Securities and Exchange Board of India (SEBI), the regulator for the Indian stock market, has defined the process called ASBA for companies applying for IPOs (Initial Public Offering), Rights issue, FPS, etc. ASBA, as a process, is implemented in banking applications, which block the investor’s amount from getting debited until the shares are allotted.

-Not all the banks support this application but self-certified syndicate banks (SCSBs) support this process which is inculcated by the regulator SEBI.
-The blocked amount cannot be withdrawn by the investor and also the movement of these funds to firms won’t happen until the shares hit their Demat account.
+Not all the banks support this application, but self-certified syndicate banks (SCSBs) support this process inculcated by the regulator SEBI.
+The investor cannot withdraw the blocked amount, and also the movement of these funds to firms won’t happen until the shares hit their Demat account.
 ASBA came into existence from the year 2008.

-- SCSBs who are authorized to perform ASBA can accept the applications from the investors for the subscription of IPOs.
+- SCSBs who are authorized to perform ASBA can accept the investors’ applications for the subscription of IPOs.

-- In case of successful subscription, shares are credited to the investor’s Demat account and in case allotment fails, the blocked amount is refunded back to the investor original account.
+- In case of successful subscription, shares are credited to the investor’s Demat account, and in case allotment fails, the blocked amount is refunded back to the investor’s original account.

 - As of November 10th, 2015, SEBI has mandated all subscriptions for IPOs only through ASBA.

 How Does it Work?

 - During the IPO, when the bid is made open to the public, the investors start submitting their bids for the subscription.
 After verification, the application receives these bids and is stamped with a number and stored in the book.
 Each of these bids is unique in terms of number, the number of shares requested, and the bid amount.
 The applications would have already blocked the amount from the account till the opening day of IPO.